sensor-dream/APIVOF/guidelines/list-info/S-packs-in-system-fedora-34.md

 <summary>SDL2_net</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : SDL portable network library
+Short desc    : SDL portable network library
 URL          : http://www.libsdl.org/projects/SDL_net/
-Лицензия     : zlib
+License      : zlib
-Описание     : This is a portable network library for use with SDL.
+Descript     : This is a portable network library for use with SDL.
 ```

 </details>